Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Introduction

-Intelligibility assessment studies have employed a variety of methodologies to estimate speech intelligibility, including Gaussian posteriorgrams \cite{gauss}, dynamic time warping (DTW) \cite{selfsimilaritysishir}, and regression models \cite{objectiveassessmentsishir}.
+Intelligibility assessment studies have employed a variety of methodologies to estimate speech intelligibility, including Gaussian posteriorgrams \cite{gauss}, dynamic time warping (DTW) \cite{selfsimilaritysishir} and regression models \cite{objectiveassessmentsishir}.
 These approaches have demonstrated strong correlations with human perceptual ratings, underscoring their effectiveness for objective intelligibility assessment.
 For instance, studies like \cite{sprotima} have analyzed spectral moments of fricatives in CLP speech, while \cite{nazalizedstops} leveraged epoch-synchronous features to detect nasalized voiced stops.
 In the realm of speech enhancement, significant efforts have been made to improve intelligibility using both signal processing and deep learning techniques.
 Early works, such as \cite{stransientprotima}, focused on modifying phoneme transitions, whereas \cite{tempspecprotima} proposed enhancements for hypernasal speech by altering vocal tract system characteristics.
 Misarticulated fricative and stop consonants were addressed in \cite{fricativeprotima} and \cite{eventbasedmisarticulatedstops} through spectral transformations.
-More recent advancements have utilized deep learning-based methods, such as CycleGAN in \cite{cyclegan1}, which significantly improved WER in ASR evaluations for CLP speech.
-Additionally, \cite{dataaugpro} demonstrated enhanced CLP speech recognition performance using data augmentation techniques like vocal tract length perturbation and reverberation.
-And here are some recent works such as \cite{influence} which does the classification between CLP and healthy voices with latent representations from the lower and middle encoder layers of a pre-trained wav2vec 2.0 system, reached an accuracy of 100\% and \cite{improving} which focussed on improving hypernasality with ASR in CLP.
+More recent advancements have utilized deep learning-based methods, such as CycleGAN in \cite{cyclegan1}, which significantly improved word error rate (WER) in ASR evaluations for CLP speech.
+Additionally, \cite{dataaugpro} demonstrated enhanced CLP speech recognition performance using data mixing techniques like vocal tract length perturbation and reverberation.
+A summary of existing works using CLP speech is presented in Table~\ref{summary}.

-A summary of these works is provided in Table~\ref{summary}.
-However, despite these advancements, none of the existing studies address the fairness of ASR systems for CLP speech.
-In this work, we aim to bridge this gap by evaluating the fairness of ASR systems for CLP speech and exploring the application of data augmentation tailored to the severity levels of CLP speech.
+Although prior studies have primarily focused on intelligibility assessment and enhancement, there is a lack of research evaluating the performance and fairness of recent ASR methods on CLP speech.
+To address this gap, we systematically analyze ASR performance on CLP speech and propose a severity-aware data mixing strategy to improve the fairness of ASR systems.